-- Remove seat ring (part 30).
-Use seat ring wrench and remove seat ring (part 30) by turning counterclockwise.
-Install new seat ring and reassemble. - 3.
-Damaged Stem (part 20)-When stem threads become damaged so that valve is inoperable, replace the stem as follows: - a.
-Remove complete bonnet assembly by removing bonnet nuts (part 6) from bonnet bolts (part 7). - b.
-Remove handwheel nut (part 1) and handwheel (part 2). - c.
-Run the stem (part 20) down by turning in a clockwise direction. - d.
-Rotate stem (part 20) in a clockwise direction until the stem thread is completely out of the threaded portion of upper bushing (part 3). - e.
-Remove the stem (part 20) by pulling out of the stuffing box. - f.
-Remove disc (parts 19, 23, 28) from stem by following procedures outlined above.
-(No. 2). - g.
-Install new stem (part 20) and reassemble by reversing above procedure. - 4.
-Replace Stem Bushing: Follow plant procedures for removing valve from service and removing pressure from valve. - a.
-Open valve approximately five (5) turns. - With wrench turn bushing (part 3) counterclockwise simultaneously with handwheel (part 2) until bushing is free of bonnet (part 5). - c.
-Remove handwheel nut (part 1) and handwheel (part 2). - d.
-Turn bushing (part 3) counterclockwise and remove from stem (part 20). - e.
-Replace bushing (part 3) and reassemble by reversing above procedure.
+- e. remove seat ring (part 30).
+Use seat ring wrench and remove seat ring (part 30) by turning counterclockwise. - Install new seat ring and reassemble.

+3. Damaged Stem (part 20)--When stem threads become damaged so that valve is inoperable, replace the stem as follows: - a. remove complete bonnet assembly by removing bonnet nuts (part 6) from bonnet bolts (part 7) - remove handwheel nut (part 1) and handwheel (part - c. run the stem (part 20) down by turning in a clockwise - d. rotate stem (part 20) in a clockwise direction until the stem thread is completely out of the threaded portion of upper bushing (part 3). - e. remove the stem (part 20) by pulling out of the stuffing - f. remove disc (parts 19, 23, 28) from stem by following procedures outlined above.
+(No. 2). - install new stem (part 20) and reassemble by reversing above procedure. - 4.
+Replace Stem Bushing: Follow plant procedure for removing valve from service.
+Pressure must be completely removed before replacing stem bushing. - a.
+Open valve approximately five (5) turns. - b. with a standard wrench turn bushing (part 3) counterclockwise simultaneously with handwheel (part 2) until bushing is free of bonnet (part 5). - c. remove handwheel nut (part 1) and handwheel (part 2). - d. turn bushing (part 3) counterclockwise and remove from stem (part 20). - e. replace bushing (part 3) and reassemble by reversing above procedure.

-NOTE: Whenever a new stem is installed it is necessary to replace the packing (part 12).
+NOTE: Whenever a new stem is installed, it is necessary to replace the packing (part 12).
 When body and bonnet are separated, a new gasket (part 15) should be installed before reassembly.

-BOLTED BONNET O.S. & Y. GLOBE VALVES OPERATIONAL and REPAIR PROCEDURE
+BOLTED BONNET O.S. & Y. GLOBE VALVES